Skip to content

 An Active Kill Switch Protocol is designed to know when you are disconnected from the VPN service, send that information to your device, and prevent it from connecting to unsafe networks.

-A Passive Kill Switch Protocol, although it sounds tame, is more secure.
+A Passive Kill Switch Protocol, although it sounds tame, is actually more secure.
 The VPN application doesn’t wait to receive any information from the VPN server; but, the moment it stops receiving a signal from the server, it automatically prevents that device from sending your traffic.

 A good VPN provider will have a kill switch as a line of defense to prevent your IP address and other sensitive data from unintentionally being sent from an unsecured connection.